Under new (and awesome) ownership as of Aug 2023

 What’s special about Playa Sonrisa?

-At Playa Sonrisa the owners do their best to make sure that guests feel comfortable and at ease.
+Playa Sonrisa’s new owners continue to keep an atmosphere that makes guests feel comfortable and at ease.
 You won’t feel out of place with or without clothing – it truly is optional, and you won’t feel judged.
 That being said, bottoms are required at the restaurant.

 In Xcalak Playa Sonrisa is unique – and not just because it’s acceptable to walk around in your birthday suit.
 It’s the only visitor accommodation that has covered lounging areas on the dock, so you can enjoy relaxing on the Caribbean Sea without getting burnt.

-Playa Sonrisa has 85 m / 280 ft of sandy beachfront and the guest-only restaurant serves breakfast, lunch, and dinner.
+Playa Sonrisa has 85 m / 280 ft of sandy beachfront and the restaurant serves breakfast, lunch, and dinner.
 Cold drinks are available from the Tiki Teal’s restaurant at any time, and soon there’s going to be a brick oven and a smoker for even more delicious meals.

-Breakfast comes included in your stay, and you can opt for lunch at Loco Nutz.
-Dinner is served five out of seven days a week, so you’ll have the chance try some of the local restaurants during your stay.
+Breakfast is included in your stay, and you can opt for lunch.
+Dinner is served five out of seven days a week, so you’ll have the chance to try some of the local restaurants during your stay.
 Meals at Playa Sonrisa are served family-style, as making friends is part of the Playa Sonrisa experience.
 The naturist community is full of friendly people, and Playa Sonrisa has hosted guests from 37 different countries.

 At the back of the restaurant, you’ll find an extensive library of English books to read between naps, snorkeling, and sunbathing.